rozek/reactive-scriptable-components/README.md

 * `$value` attributes make the number input controls "reactive", i.e., user input changes the specified variable and variable changes will be reflected in the UI - and, yes, the circularity of the dependencies shown above causes no problem
 * every "reactive scriptable component" (which is a standard [web component](https://developer.mozilla.org/en-US/docs/Web/API/Web_components)) may contain its own `observed` and `unobserved` (state) variables - in this trivial example, only the applet itself provides some "state", whereas the input controls do not
-* whenever an `observed` variable is changed, all functions using that variable may be `reactively` recalculated - in this example, changes of the `Celsius` variable will recompute the `Fahrenheit` variable and vice-versa - and the `$value` reactivity will automatically update the number input fields
+* whenever an `observed` variable is changed, all functions using that variable may be `reactively` recalculated - in this example, changes of the `Celsius` variable will recompute the `Fahrenheit` variable and vice-versa - and the `$value` reactivity will automatically update the number input fields.

+This approach allows to write simple web applications within minutes - the author uses it for his computer science lectures at [Stuttgart University of Applied Sciences](https://www.hft-stuttgart.com/) in order to demonstrate various concepts and algorithms or give students the possibility to explore and practice.
+You probably won't use "reactive-scriptable-components" to implement the next office package, but simple tools can be written with very little effort and in a way that may easily be understood even by inexperienced or casual programmers.

 (documentation will follow)